GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

     In Production
-	At least 3 machine(s) are required for cluster with purpose 'FastProd'
+	At least 3 machine(s) are required for the cluster with purpose 'FastProd'